Share this link via

 Hunting - To hunt or go hunting.

 加 means "add, include, augment."
-Details are below.

-To add/Append - To add something to an existing situation or group.
+To Add, Append - To add something to an existing situation or group.

-To join/Participate - To become part of a group or situation.
+To Join, Participate - To become part of a group or situation.

-To influence - To have an effect on something or someone.
+To Influence - To have an effect on something or someone.

-In addition/On top of that - To add something extra to an existing situation.
+In Addition, On Top Of That - To add something extra to an existing situation.

-Addition/Sum - A mathematical operation in which two or more numbers are added together.
+Addition, Sum - A mathematical operation in which two or more numbers are added together.

 村 means "village, hamlet."
-Details are below.

 Village - A small rural community, typically with a population of fewer than 300 people.